jgm/pandoc2/README.markdown

 some of the early design decisions.
 This repository is a place to explore some architectural improvements.

-So far, there's just a definition of the basic data structure, a builder DSL, a markdown reader, and an HTML writer.
-The package includes an executable, markdown, that behaves just like the original Markdown.pl, without any pandoc extensions.
-This program passes all of the tests from the Markdown test suite.
+So far, there's a definition of the basic data structure, a builder DSL, a markdown reader, and an HTML writer.
+The package includes an executable, `pandoc2` -- `pandoc2 --help` will give usage instructions.
+With the `--strict` flag, the program passes all of the tests from the Markdown test suite.

+The following pandoc markdown extensions have been implemented:

+* smart typography (enable with `--smart`)
+* delimited code blocks
+* TeX math
+* footnotes
+* fancy list markers

+There are a few changes in how lists work.
+The most important is that changes in style now trigger a new list.
+The following is one list in pandoc, and two lists in pandoc2:

+    + one
+    + two

+    - three
+    - four

 Some differences from pandoc 1
 ------------------------------